pradeep99909/music-share/README.md

 ## Overview

-Music Share is a web application that enables users to upload, share, and listen to music.
-It features a music player and easy sharing capabilities.
+Music Share is a web application to view where their Spotify top artists from.

 ## Features

-- **Upload Music**: Users can upload music files.
-- **Music Player**: Listen to tracks directly on the platform.
-- **Share Music**: Share tracks with others.
+- **Your Favorite Artists Country**: Users top artist country on Globe

 ## Installation